FahimS45/Credit_risk_prediction/README.md

 #### ✅ Takeaways:
 - SMOTE improves recall significantly at a slight cost to precision.
 - KNN imputation helps retain more data compared to row dropping.
-- LightGBM and XGBoost emerge as top-performing models.
+- AdaBoost and ANN emerge as top-performing models.